gr33nh00d/fightNet/README.md

 ## Current Issues
-Running the dataFormer.py will dos the ufc page to the point of being locked out (Error 429).
+Running the dataFormer.py will (unintentionally) DOS the ufc page to the point of being locked out (Error 429).